0e85dc6eaf/CTF-Writeups/PicoCTF 2018/General skills/you can't see me/README.md

 > What's in the manual page of ls?

 This challenge was pretty fun.
-If we `ls` the directory we can two entries named `.`.
+If we `ls` the directory we can see a file named `.`.

 ```
 $ cd /problems/you-can-t-see-me_4_8bd1412e56df49a3c3757ebeb7ead77f